 Do I need to bring food to the pre-race bivouac?

-No, meals are provided during our stay at the pre-race bivouac (Friday dinner, Saturday breakfast, lunch and dinner).
+No, meals are provided during our stay at the pre-race bivouac (Friday dinner; Saturday breakfast, lunch and dinner).
 However, you might not like the selections provided, or have certain dietary restrictions, so it is a good idea to have some extra snacks with you for the two days at the bivouac prior to the start of the race.

 Is boiling water/hot provided at the campsites?

 What type of stove should I bring?

 We don’t use a cook stove, so you are on your own here.
 (We put our dehydrated meals in the sun and cook them that way.)
 As noted above, please keep in mind that most fuels are not allowed on aircraft, either in checked or carry-on luggage.
 Fuel tablets can be purchased from the marathondessables.com website and picked up during race check-in once in Morocco.
 Be sure to place your order early (at least 35 days before the start of the race) and request “bivouac pick-up” as a shipping option.

 Can I recharge batteries at the campsites?

 NO!
 Again, you must be self-sufficient for the week.
 Some participants carry a solar charger for their recharging needs.